U.S. Route 43: Alabama

 The three highways head to the north and pass the King Drive-In theater, the oldest, continually-operating theater in the state.
 They travel northeast through Littleville and then northwest towards Tuscumbia.
 They have an intersection with US 72 (unsigned SR 2), US 72 Alt., and SR 20.
 At this intersection, US 72 Alternate ends, while US 72 and SR 20 join the US 43/SR 13/SR 17 concurrency.
 The five highways continue to the north, briefly travel through Tuscumbia proper before traveling along the Tuscumbia–Muscle Shoals city line.
 On the Muscle Shoals–Sheffield city line, the highways intersect East 2nd Street, which carries SR 184 east of the intersection.
 They then pass administration offices of the Tennessee Valley Authority (TVA).
 Then, they cross over the Tennessee River on the O'Neal Bridge and enter Lauderdale County.
 The US 43/US 72/SR 13/SR 17/SR 20 concurrency immediately enters Florence.
 It has an incomplete interchange where SR 20 leaves the concurrency to the west-southwest on Coffee Road.
 There is no direct access from SR 20 to US 43 north/US 72 east/SR 13 north/SR 17 north.
 The highways pass near University of North Alabama's main campus and travel to the northeast.
 There is an interchange with SR 157 (Helton Drive).
 At this interchange, SR 17 departs the concurrency and heads northwest with SR 157.
 After that, they intersect SR 133 (Cox Creek Parkway).
 Just west-southwest of Killen, US 72 continues to the east-northeast, while US 43 and SR 13 head to the northeast.
 US 43 and SR 13 curve to the north and intersect SR 64.
 They continue to the north and east until they reach the Tennessee state line, where SR 13 ends.

 Tennessee

 US 43 enters Lawrence County and the city limits of Saint Joseph.
 The unsigned State Route 6 (SR 6) begins at the state line.
 In the main part of the city, US 43 begins an unsigned concurrency with SR 227 (Iron City Road).
 They curve to the northeast, leave Saint Joseph, and enter Loretto.
-There, SR 227 splits off to the southeast onto East Main Street.
+There, SR 227 splits off to the southeast onto East Main Street (Lexington Highway).
 Then, US 43 intersects SR 98 (Rabbit Trail Road) in Leoma.
 It has an interchange with US 64 (unsigned SR 15; Lawrenceburg Highway) in Lawrenceburg.
 In downtown Lawrenceburg, US 43 intersects US 64 Bus.
 (Gaines Street).
-The highway briefly parallels the North Fork Buffalo River before beginning a curve to the north and crossing that river twice.
-Then, US 43 intersects SR 240 (Monument Road) and Spring Water Drive.
+The highway runs through Lawrenceburg Proper and into the Ethridge City Limits.
+There are instersections with Ethridge-Redhill Road Tennessee State Route 938 to the West, and Campbellsville Pike Tennessee State Route 940 to the East.

+The highway begins a curve to the north, crossing the South Fork of the Buffalo River.
+Shortly after intersecting with the South end of Old Highway 43, the highway crosses over the North Fork of the Buffalo River.
+Next it intersects with the North end of Old Highway 43 at the junction with SR 240 (Monument Road).